- Program Details

 As scientists make further genetic and molecular breakthroughs, biomolecular engineers continue to be in demand.
 Equipped with hybrid and versatile skills, these engineers will develop new products, processes and techniques, and provide solutions for medical, food, environmental and technical problems‒—fulfilling their desire to improve human quality of life.

-The placement rate for MSOE biomolecular engineering graduates was 91% in 2013-14, and graduates enjoyed an average starting salary of $46,428.
+The three-year average placement rate for MSOE biomolecular engineering graduates is 91% in 2015-2016, and graduates enjoyed an average starting salary of $43,650.

 Biomolecular engineering is a diverse, application-driven discipline in the areas of medical, agricultural, environmental, biotechnical, food and other life-science fields.
 Biomolecular engineers work at the interface of engineering and molecular biology to solve engineering problems, improve current products and processes and develop new products and processes at the molecular level.
 They work in advanced laboratories with state-of-the-art equipment, and must must be meticulous and detail oriented to prevent contamination and/or false results.